1953 Iranian coup d'état: Legacy

 In the Islamic Republic, remembrance of the coup is quite different from that of history books published in the West, and follows the precepts of Ayatollah Khomeini that Islamic jurists must guide the country to prevent "the influence of foreign powers".
 Kashani came out against Mosaddegh by mid-1953 and "told a foreign correspondent that Mosaddegh had fallen because he had forgotten that the shah enjoyed extensive popular support."
 A month later, Kashani "went even further and declared that Mosaddegh deserved to be executed because he had committed the ultimate offense: rebelling against the shah, 'betraying' the country, and repeatedly violating the sacred law."
+The role of the clergy has also been reinterpreted by the Islamic Republic.
+After the revolution, the regime emphasized Kashani as an important anti-imperialist predecessor of Ayatollah Khomeini, while giving comparatively little attention to Mosaddegh.
+Khomeini frequently praised Kashani but rarely discussed Mosaddegh.
+This selective historical interpretation allowed the Islamic Republic to claim the legacy of the anti-imperialist struggle while avoiding the uncomfortable fact that one of its most prominent nationalist figures was also a committed secularist.

 Men associated with Mosaddegh and his ideals dominated Iran's first post-revolutionary government.
 The first prime minister after the Iranian revolution was Mehdi Bazargan, a close associate of Mosaddegh.
 But with the subsequent rift between the conservative Islamic establishment and the secular liberal forces, Mosaddegh's work and legacy has been largely ignored by the Islamic Republic establishment.
 However, Mosaddegh remains a popular historical figure among Iranian opposition factions.
 Mosaddegh's image is one of the symbols of Iran's opposition movement, also known as the Green Movement.
 Kinzer writes that Mosaddegh "for most Iranians" is "the most vivid symbol of Iran's long struggle for democracy" and that modern protesters carrying a picture of Mosaddegh is the equivalent of saying "We want democracy" and "No foreign intervention".